jyasskin/advent-of-code/2019/README.md

 The second part was just me manually writing out the instructions to hardcode into my program.
 Did other people try to have the program compute the instructions?

+## Day 19

+Started about 10 minutes late due to finishing part 13.
+Still got finished the whole thing at 9:36 for rank 168!

+This was very brute force: Try putting the ship at (1,1), if the bottom left corner isn't in the tractor beam, shift right by a unit.
+If the top right doesn't fit now, shift down.
+Repeat until they both fit.
+My one problem was that Rust's `Rect((x,y), (100,100))` has a min_x..max_x of 101 units. :-P